SunpreetSChahal/ML_Practice_Projs/README.md

     - For example, giving the model a picture of a gazelle and seeing what class the model places the image in.
     - Does require human intervention.

-  - Unsupervised: Uses unlabelled data to train ML models; finds trends and patterns in the input data.
+  - Unsupervised: Uses unlabelled data to train ML models; finds trends and patterns found within the input data.
 The model tries to label the data based on the provided features.
+The output is unknown.
     - For example, giving the model a picture of a vehicle and seeing what class the model places the image in (car, bus or truck); by seeing the dimensions of the vehicle, features of the vehicle etc.
     - Doesn't require human intervention.